dss-extensions/dss-extensions/README.md

 - A few components were not ported (yet) or removed due to lack of test cases and other concerns.
 We are always open to revisit those if there are enough requests from users.

 - Plotting is not available for all DSS-Extensions.
-We are implementing a plotting backend under DSS-Python as a proof of concept.
+We have implemented a plotting backend under DSS-Python as a proof of concept (it can also be used with OpenDSSDirect.py).
 Introducing plotting to every project is not a goal, but we may add at least some plotting to DSS_MATLAB, and potentially add examples of how it would be implemented to DSS_Sharp and OpenDSSDirect.jl.

 - The diakoptics features are currently disabled.
 The plan is to reintroduce them soon after some internal changes.
 Check the issues on the DSS C-API repository for details.